 The sun filled oak lined terrace is completely private.
 With lovely views across the valley and the steep tiered garden with the woodburning hot tub tucked into the side of the hill, zinc dining table and steamer chairs to sit and soak up nature, Light the fire pit, BBQ or cook up a pizza outdoors as the sun goes down, then enjoy a soak under the stars in complete privacy.

-Climb the stairs to an oak A framed room with chandeliers, little cottage windows and comfy king sized bed.
+Upstairs is an oak framed room with chandeliers, little cottage windows and comfy king sized bed.
 Light pours in from the south westerly windows, Floral blinds at the windows and leather bound books as bedside tables give a nod to the past.
 This room feels cosy and protected from the world.

-Still warm underfoot, the stone floor wraps up the walls along with crackled glazed deep green tiles, verdigris copper panels line the wall behind the roll top bath.
-The shower enclosure with rainfall shower sits in oak posts.
-The large vintage sink unit has space for four people’s toiletries, and a heated rail with fluffy towels and robes, ensuring you can indulge in style and space.
+Warm underfoot, the stone floor runs throughout, with crackled glazed deep green tiles in the rainfall shower.
+Verdigris copper panels line the wall behind the roll top bath, with taps sunk into oak beams.
+The large vintage sink unit has plenty pf space space and you’ll find a heated rail with fluffy towels robes and hot tub towels as well as organic toiletries, ensuring you can indulge in style and space.

 The country kitchen is a mix of rustic and modern.
 Underfloor heating, marble tops and copper finishes sits alongside malvern stone walls, oak posts and deep green units.
 The Large retro fridge freezer, dishwasher and washer/dryer makes for practicality.
 Pad around barefoot with heated stone floors, grabs coffee and hunker down in the perfect dining corner with benches and velvet dining chairs.
 Electric hob & cooker with Denby crockery, glasses for all occasions and all the utensils you need to cook up a storm.